-31 Le Page, J. S. H. Building a State: The Story of the Public Works Department of Western Australia 1829-1985 Leederville, WAWA, 1986, p.
+&lt;sup>31 Le Page, J. S. H. Building a State: The Story of the Public Works Department of Western Australia 1829-1985 Leederville, WAWA, 1986, p.
 332; PWD drawing 11340, 31 July 1904, PWD File 'Swan River Vol. 2' AN7 ACC 689 Item 334, Public Records Office.

-32 Le Page, J. S. H. op cit, p.
+&lt;sup>32 Le Page, J. S. H. op cit, p.
 332; PWD drawing 11340, 31 July 1904, op cit.

-33 PWD Drawing 11340, 31 July 1904, & correspondence, 14 July 1905, PWD file 'Swan River Vol. 2' op cit.
+&lt;sup>33 PWD Drawing 11340, 31 July 1904, & correspondence, 14 July 1905, PWD file 'Swan River Vol. 2' op cit.
 The main section of Barrack Street jetty may have been constructed of limestone and some of it may be part of the fill for Barrack Square.

-34 Correspondence & Plan 11340, 14 July 1905, PWD File 'Swan River Vol. 2, op cit.
+&lt;sup>34 Correspondence & Plan 11340, 14 July 1905, PWD File 'Swan River Vol. 2, op cit.

-35 The Morning Herald, Editorial, 5 September 1907, sighted in PWD 'Press cuttings book, 1905-1911' AN7/11 ACC 748, Item 1, Public Records Office.
+&lt;sup>35 The Morning Herald, Editorial, 5 September 1907, sighted in PWD 'Press cuttings book, 1905-1911' AN7/11 ACC 748, Item 1, Public Records Office.
 Barrack Street ran through the centre of Barrack Square to the wharf.
 The 1904 PWD plan shows a bandstand in the centre of Barrack Square, but no evidence exists that this was constructed.
 Use of the place appears to have been for transport purposes only.

-36 Memorandum for Engineer-In-Chief, 26 April 1905, PWD file 'Swan River Vol. 2', op cit; MWSS & DD drawing No. 23, 24 April 1944.
+&lt;sup>36 Memorandum for Engineer-In-Chief, 26 April 1905, PWD file 'Swan River Vol. 2', op cit; MWSS & DD drawing No. 23, 24 April 1944.
 No mention of the Union Jack design was found in the West Australian or the Western Mail for 1905-1907.
 A report on the plan in the Western Mail, 1 July 1905, p.
 33 did not mention the layout.

-the salt from the river fill.
-These areas were then to be grassed and planted with 'a few palms' and 'flower beds'.37 The Union Jack design was marked out with a post and chain fence comprising 'chain artistically hung on a couple of hundred posts'.
-Someone wasn't entirely happy with the final result however, because, according to a ferry passenger, 'this part of the work was nicely finished off ... when a gang of men arrived one morning and spent a couple of days rooting out every alternate upright'.38
+The plan called for the shell to be cleared off the areas between the paths and for the cleared ground to be left bare for some time so the rain could wash out the salt from the river fill.
+These areas were then to be grassed and planted with 'a few palms' and 'flower beds'.
+The Union Jack design was marked out with a post and chain fence comprising 'chain artistically hung on a couple of hundred posts'.
+Someone wasn't entirely happy with the final result however, because, according to a ferry passenger, 'this part of the work was nicely finished off ... when a gang of men arrived one morning and spent a couple of days rooting out every alternate upright'.

-In 1906, the jetties were made the responsibility of the Harbour and Lights Department, while Barrack Square itself remained the responsibility of the PWD.39 In January 1907, another newspaper editorial commented on the newly laid out and newly planted square:
+In 1906, the jetties were made the responsibility of the Harbour and Lights Department, while Barrack Square itself remained the responsibility of the PWD.
+In January 1907, another newspaper editorial commented on the newly laid out and newly planted square.
 It would be difficult indeed to overpraise the improvements that have within the past twelve months been effected here ...
 The so called "Barrack-street Square" ... is really a series of squares intersected by drives and footpaths.
 The work of tree-planting has been pursued vigorously and systematically, and already with satisfactory results.
-The main street has been continued to the edge of the water, and persons travelling to South Perth can step almost from the tram to the ticket office ... the work has made the "Zoo" and the pleasant suburb of South Perth more accessible places.40
+The main street has been continued to the edge of the water, and persons travelling to South Perth can step almost from the tram to the ticket office ... the work has made the "Zoo" and the pleasant suburb of South Perth more accessible places.

-Twelve months later, a 'remarkable increase in the popularity of river trips' was attributed to the new Square from which the 'excursion steamers' now ran instead of from William Street jetty.41
+Twelve months later, a 'remarkable increase in the popularity of river trips' was attributed to the new Square from which the 'excursion steamers' now ran instead of from William Street jetty.

 The new work ... erection of boat sheds on west side of Square, finishing of No. 4 jetty, and ticket offices, completion of gardens and removal of Departmental workshops and offices [was completed].
-The wharves just here are now 'spic and span.'42
+The wharves just here are now 'spic and span.'